-I am an assistant professor in the Department of Computer Science at Wayne State University (WSU).
-I obtained a Ph.D. in Software Engineering from the School of Computer Science at Carnegie Mellon University (CMU).
+During the Academic Years 2009-2016, I was an assistant professor in the Department of Computer Science at Wayne State University.
+I earned a Ph.D. in Software Engineering from the School of Computer Science at Carnegie Mellon University.
 My former advisor is Professor Jonathan Aldrich.
 Before that, I worked in the industry as a software engineer.

 I am interested in bringing a concrete architectural perspective to software development.
 I use software architectures, programming language type systems and program analysis techniques to help software architects and software engineers maintain intellectual control over the runtime architecture of their object-oriented systems, for the purpose of:

 - Conformance: analyzing if the as-built architecture matches the as-designed one;

 - Security: reasoning about vulnerabilities at the architectural level to find architectural flaws;

 - Comprehension: helping developers to understand the system and make changes that respect the system architecture.